AsaphHall/tfsco/docs/tfsco_10_min.md

 ## Domain

-The Ontology for thin-film solar cells (TFSCO) was created to create a collection of common terms from the thin-film solar cell domain.
+The Ontology for thin-film solar cells (TFSCO) was created to provide a common terminology for the thin-film solar cell domain.
 It includes measurement and characterization processes, their parameters and relations between the participating entities.

 ## Additional Information

-Before we jump right into the content here are some general informations about the TFSCO: <br>
+Before we jump into the content here are some general informations about the TFSCO: <br>
 1. To browse the ontology visit the current repository of the TFSCO: [https://purl.archive.org/tfsco](https://purl.archive.org/tfsco). <br>
 2. You can find the latest version of the TFSCO at [https://purl.archive.org/tfsco/latest](https://purl.archive.org/tfsco/latest)<br>
 3. You can create an issue or contribute via [https://purl.archive.org/tfsco/issues](https://purl.archive.org/tfsco/issues) <br>